 Other than WebRTC, make sure to look at other courses as well – things around fullstack web development or Node.js development courses at the likes of Udemy, Codecademy or Pluralsight.
-Make sure they’re up to date if you take them (anything that is 12 months back is old in WebRTC terms).
+Make sure they’re up to date if you take them (any WebRTC Tutorial that is 12 months back is old in WebRTC terms).

 How about books?

 I have a nagging feeling that goes with me for a few months now.

 There hasn’t been any new book published about learning WebRTC development in over a year.

 I believe June 2015 was the last time a new WebRTC book got published.